 Discover the Stunning Scenery Along the Tadami Line

-The Nanukamachi-dōri Street, where Hoshiban Decorated Candle Shop is located, is the starting point of Japan’s most stunning train line, the Tadami Line.
+The Nanukamachi-dōri Street, where the Hoshiban Decorated Candle Shop is located, is the starting point of Japan’s most stunning train line, the Tadami Line.
 From the local train’s window, which runs through the mountains, breathtaking natural views unfold one after another throughout the year.
-Several tourist spots worth checking out are also dotted along the Tadami Line, enriching your visit to Japan’s rural towns.
+Several tourist spots that are worth checking out are also dotted along the Tadami Line, enriching your visit to Japan’s rural towns.

-So, refer to our Tadami Line article for more information on expanding your itinerary to include a couple of scenic spots!
+So refer to our Tadami Line article for more information on expanding your itinerary to include a couple of scenic spots!